 The fortress-like exterior of St Mary's Church shelters a charming hodge-podge of box pews, galleries and nautical woodwork from the North Sea weather.
 And it was featured in Dracula.

-Quick Facts Quick Facts on Whitby Church
+Facts & Stats on Whitby Church

 - Parish Church of St MaryWhitby Church